jerome-Dh/client-server/README.md

-# Simple Server - Client application
+# Simple Client-server application tchat

 ## About